PHILIPPINES - Ilagan and Manilla Communities

 In-Country Host: Will Cabanilla

 The team will provide Health Care Clinics at community centers in barangays (villages/communities) around the vicinity of Ilagan.
 We attempt to involve local medical providers when possible.
-We also organize an educational seminar for our volunteers or at a hospital site for regional medical providers.
+We also organize an educational sessions for our volunteers or at a hospital site for regional medical providers.

 If possible we will take a break in the middle of the mission to travel to central Luzon to experience the incredible Ifagao ancient rice terraces.